Fall Creek massacre: Memorials

 Marker near Fall Creek in Pendleton, Indiana.

 In Fall Creek Park in Pendleton, Indiana, a stone marker reads: "Three white men were hung here in 1825 for killing Indians."
 In 1991 the Pendleton Historic District, which includes the park and this historical marker, was named to the National Register of Historic Places.

 In 1966 the Indiana Sesquicentennial Commission erected an historic highway marker noting the incident along State Route 38, one-half mile east of Markleville, Madison County.
 It reads: "In 1824, nine Indians were murdered by white men near this spot.
 The men were tried, found guilty and hanged.
 It was the first execution of white men for killing Indians."
 While the case was the first one under U.S. law, it was not the first in American history.
 There were several capital prosecutions recorded in Puritan New England.
+For example, three white men were executed in the Plymouth Colony in 1638 for the murder of Penowanyanquis, a Native American man.